bpassos-zz/git-commands/README.md

 # Check if a sha is in production
 $ git tag --contains [sha]

-# Number os commits by author
+# Number of commits by author
 $ git shortlog -s --author 'Author Name'

 # List of authors and commits to a repository sorted alphabetically